joeljuca/joelwallis.github.io/_posts/2016-01-03-hello-world.md

 The main purpose of this blog is to share technical knowledge about software development and Computer Science, and sometimes relevant opinions about things related to these topics.

 Also, [this blog is Open Source](https://github.com/joelwallis/joelwallis.github.io).
 It's built with [Jekyll](http://jekyllrb.com/) and hosted by [GitHub Pages](https://pages.github.com/).
-I'll be using it's [issue tracker](https://github.com/joelwallis/joelwallis.github.io/issues) to manage blogging tasks, so feel free to create an issue to request a blog post about something you want me writing about, suggest content or code improvements, etc. :-)
+I'll be using its [issue tracker](https://github.com/joelwallis/joelwallis.github.io/issues) to manage blogging tasks, so feel free to create an issue to request a blog post about something you want me writing about, suggest content or code improvements, etc. :-)